rapid7/metasploit-framework/documentation/modules/post/windows/gather/credentials/moba_xterm.md

 ## Vulnerable Application

-  Any Windows host with a `meterpreter` session and MobaXtrem v20.6+ installed.
+  Any Windows host with a `meterpreter` session and MobaXterm v20.6+ installed.
 The following passwords will be searched for and recovered:

 ### Installation Steps

-  1. Download the latest installer of MobaXtrem.
+  1. Download the latest installer of MobaXterm.
   2. Select default installation
-  3. Open the software and click "Setting" in the toolbar, `General > MobaXtrem password management > Master Password setting` complete password setting, add the test account password to the certificate.
+  3. Open the software and click "Setting" in the toolbar, `General > MobaXterm password management > Master Password setting` complete password setting, add the test account password to the certificate.

 ## Verification Steps

   1. Get a `meterpreter` session on a Windows host.
-  2. Do: ```run post/windows/gather/credentials/moba_xtrem```
+  2. Do: ```run post/windows/gather/credentials/moba_xterm```
-  3. If the system has registry keys for MobaXtrem passwords they will be printed out.
+  3. If the system has registry keys for MobaXterm passwords they will be printed out.

 ## Options